 A discussion of ‘smokers’ black lungs’ started in the comments today.
 It’s the widespread belief that smokers’ lungs turn black.
 Rose pointed out that it all started with James I about four centuries ago.
 She also dug up some refutations:

 Dr. Victor Buhler, Pathologist at St. Joseph Hospital in Kansas City: “I have examined thousands of lungs both grossly and microscopically.
-I cannot tell you from exmining a lung whether or not its former host had smoked.”
+I cannot tell you from examining a lung whether or not its former host had smoked.” (link)

 And Brigitte even found a Youtube video: